menchelab/ExampleExtension/README.md

 </div>
 ```

-On each request, the flask sever will add your tab to the main panel.
+On each request, the flask server will add your tab to the main panel.
 If you want to change the icon on the tab, you have to define an `image` tag with the id `tab_icon` in your tab template.
 The src of this image will contain the URL for the icon you want to use.

 ```
 <img id="tab_img" src="{{ url_for('ExampleExtension.static', filename='img/example_icon.png') }}"